-There are several upcoming info sessions for all graduate, medical, dental, and public health students who are interested in volunteering 2016-2017!
-Click here for more information.
+Sessions open for all graduate, medical, dental, public health students, and post-docs who are interested in volunteering 2017-2018!

 HMS graduate students in the Biological and Biomedical Sciences (BBS) program are able to receive TA credit for volunteering with HPREP.
+BBS required 60 hours of work.
 To fulfill the requirement, we ask that volunteers:

 - Contribute as full-time mentors for at least two years, OR